hashicorp/vault-guides/identity/vault-chef-approle/README.md

 2. Make sure to update the `terraform.tfvars.example` file accordingly and rename to `terraform.tfvars`.

-3. Perform a `terraform plan` to verify your changes and the resources that will be created.
+3. Perform a `terraform init` to pull down the necessary provider resources.
+Then `terraform plan` to verify your changes and the resources that will be created.
 If all looks good, then perform a `terraform apply` to provision the resources.
     - The Terraform output will display the public IP address to SSH into your server.

 4. Initial setup of the Chef Server takes several minutes.
 Once you can SSH into your mgmt server, run `tail -f /var/log/tf-user-data.log` to see when the initial configuration is complete.
 When you see `.../var/lib/cloud/instance/scripts/part-001: Complete`, you'll know that initial setup is complete.